-Travala.com is currently experimenting with booking optimization tools that will improve profit margins while enhancing customer experience.
+Travala.com is also currently experimenting with booking optimisation tools that will improve profit margins while enhancing the overall customer experience.
 Examples of such mechanisms include:

 - SmartBook.
-Reduces sell-outs and failed bookings, boosting conversions and customer retention.
+Reduces the occurrence of failed and sold-out bookings, boosting conversions and customer retention.
 SmartBook can intervene before a booking is lost by automatically booking the same product through an alternative supplier.
-SmartBook also searches for the best buy-rate across our hotel supplier network after customers have booked a room, thus maximizing profit margins.
+SmartBook also searches for the best buy rate across Travala.com’s hotel supplier network after customers have booked a room, thus maximizing profit margins.

 - Dynamic Pricing.
-This feature allows us to dynamically markup our margins according to current market conditions, instead of relying on flat rates or fixed percentages.
+This feature allows margins to be dynamically marked up according to current market conditions instead of relying on flat rates or fixed percentages.

 - Rebooker.
-If the price of a booking falls after the initial reservation is made, Rebooker allows Travala.com to automatically cancel the original reservation and rebook it at the new lower cost.
+If the price of a booking falls after the initial reservation is made, Rebooker will automatically cancel the original reservation and rebook it at the new lower cost.

-Based on our performance since launching, the Travala.com team has proven its ability to execute on delivering market-accepted business models.
-Alongside efforts to improve our existing business model, Travala.com will be implementing new decentralised business models in the near future.
+Alongside efforts to improve the existing business model, Travala.com will be implementing new decentralised business models in the near future.

 Decentralised Business Models

 Fully decentralised technologies are still new and experimental.
-There are few proven use cases to benchmark against, and even fewer best practices.
-Because there is no real decentralised platform playbook, our approach will be to undertake incremental change with fine tuning rather than major upheavals of existing systems.
-We will focus on selecting the right technologies that underpin a decentralised platform, and building a community of advocates who support our vision.
+There are few proven use cases to benchmark against and even fewer best practices.
+Because there is no decentralised platform playbook, Travala.com’s approach will be to undertake incremental changes with fine tuning rather than major upheavals of existing systems.
+The focus will be on selecting the right technologies that underpin a decentralised platform and building a community of advocates who are aligned with Travala.com’s vision.

 Decentralised Accommodation Booking

-Under a decentralised model, accommodation seekers are able to book stays without the need for an intermediary.
-Said another way, individuals seeking to rent an apartment, bedroom, or hotel room can deal directly with the property owner.
+Using a decentralised model, accommodation seekers are able to book stays without the need for an intermediary.
+This enables individuals seeking apartment, bedroom, or hotel room rentals to deal directly with property owners.
 In this case, Travala.com will act solely as the technology provider to facilitate bookings.
-Our key responsibilities will include:
+The key responsibilities of the platform will include:

 - Developing the community and offering developer tools to assist with new platform developments.

-The business model for a decentralised Travala.com still includes commission fees, but at a lower percentage of the booking value than currently.
-The benefit for travellers is a lower cost, more transparent, more customized booking experience.
+The business model for a decentralised Travala.com still includes commission fees, though at a lower percentage of the booking value than the current percentage.
+The benefit for travellers is a lower cost, more transparent, and more customised booking experience.

-The benefits for property owners are more control, improved transparency, less fraud, and lower fees.
-Decentralised bookings are a large divergence from the approach taken by existing peer-to-peer travel booking marketplaces, but we believe the market is ready to accept such an offering.
+The benefits for property owners include greater control, improved transparency, less fraud, and lower fees.
+Decentralised bookings are a large divergence from the approach taken by existing peer-to-peer travel booking marketplaces, though we believe the market is ready to accept such an offering.

-To support our decentralised business models, we envision the creation of a globally distributed and decentralised salesforce incentivised by tokenised rewards to help Travala.com achieve the global scalability needed with its Direct Contracting Program (DCP).
+To support the DCP (Direct Contracting Program), the creation of a globally distributed and decentralised salesforce incentivised by tokenised rewards will help Travala.com achieve global scalability.

-Similar to how Uber expanded their workforce through low-friction onboarding of service providers (drivers), we will empower independent agents to expand our DCP network without growing our salaried employee costs.
-Over time, this will potentially save us billions of dollars in overhead costs.
+Similar to how Uber expanded their workforce through low-friction onboarding of service providers (drivers), independent agents will be empowered to expand Travala.com’s DCP network without increasing salaried employee costs.
+Over time, this will potentially save millions of dollars in overhead costs.

-Anyone, anywhere in the world will be able to participate in this program to earn a possible lifetime revenue stream, paid in the form of AVA.
-Earnings are based on a percentage of the total revenue generated from the accommodation partner on the Travala.com platform.
-A onboarding process will be required to both vet the quality of participating individuals and set them up for success.
+Anyone, anywhere in the world will be able to participate in this program and get rewarded in the form of AVA.
+An onboarding process will be required to both vet the quality of participating individuals and set them up for success.

-The Travala.com Decentralised Salesforce will help us compete in fast-growing travel accommodation markets against status quo platforms which already have millions of directly contracted properties listed.
+The Decentralised Salesforce will help Travala.com compete in fast-growing travel accommodation markets against established platforms which already have millions of directly contracted properties listed.

 Verified reviews are a valuable commodity in the travel and tourism industry.
-Certain platforms within the space are charging tens of thousands of dollars per year just to license the right to use the reviews they’ve compiled.
-The value of compiling reviews is clear.
-More than 80% of TripAdvisor users, for instance, make decisions based on the reviews they read (“Eighty percent of TripAdvisor users,” 2014).
+Certain platforms within the space are charging tens of thousands of dollars per year just to license the right to use their compiled reviews.

 However, status quo review systems are notoriously inadequate.
-An inability to solve the identity problem combines with improperly designed incentives to result in rampant fake reviews or reviews that are negative-only.
-This is evidenced by, for instance, a BrightLocal consumer review survey which found that 75% of consumers believe they have read a fake review in the last year (Murphy 2018).
+An inability to solve the identity problem, combined with improperly designed incentives, results in rampant fake reviews or reviews that are predominantly negative.

 The importance of a genuine verification system and adequate economic incentivisation for well-intentioned reviewers cannot be understated.
 Thankfully, by leveraging decentralised technology under a Booking Platform Consortium model, a way to create such a system is now possible.

-With such a model, Travala.com can lead the way in creating the technology that incentivises users to write thoughtful reviews (by allowing them to generate earnings from the reviews), and preventing non-Consortium members from freely using the reviews to their benefit.
+With such a model, Travala.com can lead the way in creating the technology that incentivises users to write thoughtful reviews (by allowing them to generate earnings from the reviews) while preventing non-Consortium members from freely using the reviews to their benefit.

 At first, Travala.com would be the only member of the Consortium.
 Business development efforts would target similar-sized and like-minded travel booking platforms.
 Under this model, the ownership of the reviews stays with the Consortium, and it would be a copyright violation for others to use them.

-To start, we would lend the existing reviews already compiled on Travala.com to the new review platform.
-Once others join the Consortium they get the right to use existing reviews and submit new reviews.
+To start, the existing reviews already compiled on Travala.com would be lent to the new review platform.
+Once others join the Consortium, they will receive the right to use existing reviews and submit new reviews.
 To join the Consortium, travel booking platforms will do the following:

 - Submit a one-time payment to all Consortium members, with the payment split in proportion to the percentage of reviews submitted by each member.
 The first five Consortium members join free of charge.

-- Lock-in a staked position in AVA which must be purchased on the open market.
-The first five Consortium members get an early-stage discount.
+- Lock-in AVA which must be purchased on the open market.
+The first five Consortium members receive an early-stage discount.

-- Destroy 10% of their staked AVA position every year as a fee to maintain membership.
+- Donate 10% of their staked AVA position every year to the Community Pool (discussed in the Decentralised Governance section below) as a fee to maintain membership.

-- Platinum Members are the only ones who get full rights to use the reviews how they see fit.
-This protects Travala.com’s search engine optimisation while still giving booking platforms a cheaper way to get reviews.
-Platinum Memberships are priced on an ad-hoc basis.
+- Platinum Members will receive full rights to use the reviews how they see fit.
+This protects Travala.com’s search engine optimization while still providing booking platforms with a cheaper way to obtain legitimate reviews.
+Platinum Memberships will be priced on an ad-hoc basis.

 Decentralised Referral System

 Affiliate marketing always requires the vendor to be honest and report affiliate earnings correctly.
-While a decentralised referral system wouldn’t completely eliminate the need for affiliates to trust Travala.com, it would at least enhance the transparency of the payout system.
-Further, since payments themselves can be made using cryptocurrencies, there is the benefit of vastly reduced transaction fees, particularly for cross-border payments.
+While a decentralised referral system would not completely eliminate the need for affiliates to trust Travala.com, it would at least enhance the transparency of the payout system.
+Further, since payments can be made using cryptocurrencies, there is the benefit of significantly lower transaction fees, particularly for cross-border payments.

 Travala.com will track registrations of users who were referred by affiliates, then pay affiliates a percentage of the commission earned through bookings from the customer for a duration of five years.
-Once a month, bookings and affiliate earnings are uploaded to the IPFS to create an immutable record of who got paid, why, and when.
+Once a month, bookings and affiliate earnings are uploaded to the InterPlanetary File System (IPFS) to create an immutable record of who got paid, why, and when.